 - May not fit in shoes that can’t have the insoles removed

 Breathability is important in an insole as well as an upper!
-These ones win our spot for the most breathable, so if you need something to keep your high arches cool while you’re running, this one could do it for you.
+Powerstep’s Pinnacle Breeze win our spot for the most breathable insole.
+If you need something to keep your high arches cool while you’re running, this option could do it for you.

-It has all of the cushion and stability, but plenty of ventilation too.
-The top layer of this insole is strategically ventilated to allow for great airflow even as you’re running.
+It has all of the cushion and stability, with plenty of ventilation, too.
+The top layer of this insole is strategically ventilated to allow for great airflow even when you’re running.

-Beneath the perforated top layer, we have PORON cushioning.
-It’s great for absorbing impact and saving your joints and makes every step more comfortable.
+Beneath the perforated top layer, a layer of PORON cushioning absorbs impact, saving your joints and making every step more comfortable.

 Don’t think these insoles lack support just because their top layer is perforated.
 They have impressive arch support and a helpful heel cradle, which work together to stabilize your feet from all angles.

 - Built-in arch support and heel cradle

 - PORON cushioning